23W-GBAC/Melise_Rocha/_posts/2023-12-05-How_to_read_MRI_nifti_files.md

 ```
 ## Expected output and what it means

+The header stores important information regarding the image, I will walk through the two most important ones.
+When you run the code you shoudl expect to see this output:

     === MRI Image Header ===
     <class 'nibabel.nifti1.Nifti1Header'> object, endian='<'
     sizeof_hdr      : 348